pantheon-systems/documentation/source/content/guides/disaster-recovery/03-site-goes-down.md

 ## Incident Escalation

-Although filing an emergency on-call ticket will escalate your downtime incident within the support team and ensure you receive the fastest response, you may also want to alert your broader Pantheon account team.
-Depending on the situation, your escalation path may differ.
+Filing an emergency ticket will escalate your downtime incident within the Support team and ensure you receive the fastest response.
+However, you may also want to alert your broader Pantheon account team.
+Depending on the situation, your escalation path may vary.

 ### Support Channels

-* **Ticketing**: If your site is suffering downtime on the Live environment, your first step should be to open a support ticket.
-Chat normally has a quicker response time, but emergency on-call tickets are absolutely escalated and response times to these tickets should be comparable.
+* **Ticket**: In cases of downtime or significant functional failure in the live environment, the first step is to open a support ticket.
+While live chat generally offers a quicker response time, emergency tickets (for **Diamond** and **Platinum** customers) are escalated and should have comparable response times.

 * **Slack**: Diamond tier accounts can have access to a dedicated Slack channel in which customers can interact directly with their CSM, AM, and primary support resources.
 This is primarily intended as a means for quick communication and collaboration, and should not be used in lieu of the ticketing system, as there are no SLOs associated with Slack channels.

-* **Phone/teleconference**: A phone call or teleconference can be requested for emergency support.
-This can be done either when filing the emergency ticket, or in the ticket thread once open.
+* **Phone/Teleconference**: You can request a phone call or teleconference for emergency support.
+This can be done either when filing the emergency ticket or within the ticket thread once it is open.

   <Alert title="Note" type="info" >

-  Tickets and chat have tier-specific response time objectives, while email, phone, and Slack channels do not.
-Refer to the [Support Features and Response Times](/guides/support/#support-features-and-response-times) table for details.
+  Tickets and live chat have account tier-specific response times, whereas email, phone, and Slack channels do not.
+Learn more about [support features for different account tiers](/guides/support/#support-features-and-response-times).

   </Alert>

-* **Diamond and Platinum Account customers** can call Pantheon's premium technical support line directly for any technical issues, escalations, site, billing, or overages queries.
-The phone number can be found in your Workspace, in the Support tab.
-Note that this is strictly for filing a ticket, and you will not reach a support engineer by using this method.
+* **Premium Support Hotline**: Diamond and Platinum customers can call the 24/7 Premium Support Hotline for any technical issues, escalations, site, billing, or overages queries.
+You can find the phone number in the Support tab of your workspace.

 ### Escalation Paths